wilsonliaows/docs/workbot-for-teams/workbot-triggers.md

 </table>

 ### Command name
-Workbot ommands can invoke their recipes by:
+Workbot commands can invoke their recipes by:
 1. Sending the command name in a direct message to Workbot, e.g. **newissue**
 2. Sending the command name in a channel and tagging Workbot, e.g. **@workbot newissue**
 3. Submitting a button with the command name configured: